Denoising Large-Scale Image Captioning from Alt-text Data using Content Selection Models: Our Approach

-\textbf{Stage 2: Skeleton-based Caption Generation: } The second stage of training uses both images and skeletons to generate captions $f_{\phi}: {\mathbb{I, S} \rightarrow \mathbb{C}}$.
-We experiment with 3 variants of conditioning predicted skeletons via encoding, decoding and autoencoding as shown in the overall model architecture in Fig.~\ref{fig:architecture}.
-The inputs, outputs for each stage and the conditioning of attention for transformer decoder is compared in Table \ref{tab:in_out_cond}.
+\paragraph{Stage 2: Skeleton-based Caption Generation: } The second stage of training uses images and skeletons to generate captions $f_{\phi}: {\mathbb{I, S} \rightarrow \mathbb{C}}$.
+We experiment with 3 variants of conditioning predicted skeletons via encoding, decoding and autoencoding as shown in the model architecture in Fig.~\ref{fig:architecture}.
+The inputs, outputs and decoder attention conditioning for each stage are compared in Table \ref{tab:in_out_cond}.

-\textbf{2a.
+\paragraph{2a.
 SkeEncoding: } The predicted skeleton from the previous stage is used as input to the encoder.
 The image encoding and skeleton embeddings are fused with a unidirectional attention mechanism, called \textbf{text-as-side} (notated as $g$).
 In other words, we use the text representation as ``side information'' --- each transformed image feature unit can attend to other image feature units (self-attention) and text (cross-attention), but text cannot attend to image.
 As shown in Fig.~\ref{fig:architecture}, this model has the dotted box in the Transformer encoder side, with the textual query, key, value ($Q_{w}$, $K_{w}$, $V_{w}$) and the visual counterpart attending to textual or visual key and value ($K_{v} + K_{w}$, $V_{v} + V_{w}$) with a visual query ($Q_{v}$).
 We focus on the text-as-side attention mechanism as our preliminary results indicate that it leads to qualitatively better captions than image-text co-attention~\cite{lu2019vilbert}.

-\textbf{2b.
+\paragraph{2b.
 SkeDecoding: } The skeleton and caption are concatenated and predicted by the same decoder.
-This is not a two-staged model, as the model is trained using both the skeleton and the caption in the same training example, and used to predict both auto-regressively: the model first predicts the skeleton words conditioned on the previously generated skeleton words, and then every token in the decoded caption attends to the entire predicted skeleton as well as the tokens of the caption decoded until that time step.
+This is not a two-staged model, as the model is trained to predict both skeleton and caption auto-regressively.
+The model first predicts the skeleton words conditioned on the previously generated skeleton words, and then every token in the decoded caption attends to the entire predicted skeleton as well as the tokens of the caption decoded until that time step.
 The dotted box in Transformer decoder of Fig.~\ref{fig:architecture} depicts this approach. \useshortskip